 In 2020 and 2021 we saw an unprecedented number of visitors to the Lake District National Park, many of whom were looking for car parking.
 If we have more car park spaces available we will hopefully reduce parking on lanes and in gateways.
 We are anticipating similar numbers of visitors this year, could this be an opportunity for you?

 A pop-up car park is a car park that is temporary.
 Usually it is a flat, accessible field without any facilities.

 You can operate a small car park for 28 days of the year, if you do not physically change the field, without planning permission.
-For 2021 this has been temporarily extended to 56 days.
-This means that you could not put in additional hard standing, permanent ticket machines, permanent signage or a toilet block, you would have to put temporary facilities in your field that are removed after 56 days.
+This means that you could not put in additional hard standing, permanent ticket machines, permanent signage or a toilet block, you would have to put temporary facilities in your field that are removed after 28 days.

 You do not need a licence for a temporary car park.
 If you are a tenant you should check with your landlord and you should also check it is allowed within any stewardship agreement you have.

 You need a flat, accessible area with safe access.
 If your car park isn’t near any public toilets it may be useful to provide toilets (eg. portaloos), and you will need to provide a litter collection point and keep the field clean.

 For pop-up car parks a secure honesty box will work, although sadly not everyone is honest!
 A person on the gate at peak times (depending on where you are, but this is usually 10am -12noon) collecting the money can help.
 You can charge between £3 and £5 for the day per car.